rmassei/rmassei/README.md

 ## Hej you!
 Hi there 👋
-My name is Riccardo and I am a data scientist and data engineer with a long-time background in environmental sciences and toxicology.
+My name is Riccardo and I am a data scientist with a long-time background in environmental sciences and toxicology.

 I am from Italy, living in Leipzig since 2012 and currently working in UFZ.
 I am actively working in the field of data management and FAIR data.